 Barbican – Bethlem Museum of the Mind – British Library – British Museum

 Intimacy in art at the Barbican

-In the autumn, the Curve has a site-specific installation by New Zealand sculptor Francis Upritchard.
-In Wetwang Slack (September 27 – January 6 2019) the artist draws from ceramics, tapestry and glassblowing, splitting the space into three distinct galleries which play with scale, pattern and colour.
+At the Barbican there’s a site-specific installation by New Zealand sculptor Francis Upritchard.
+In Wetwang Slack (until January 6 2019) the artist draws from ceramics, tapestry and glassblowing, splitting the space into three distinct galleries which play with scale, pattern and colour.

-Modern Couples: Art, Intimacy and the Avant-Garde (October 10 – January 27 2019) focuses in on the work of legendary couples in the art and literature world, exploring how their intimate relationships, be them obsessive, fleeting or life-long, have helped nurture and inspire brilliant creations.
+Modern Couples: Art, Intimacy and the Avant-Garde (October 10 – January 27 2019) focuses in on the work of legendary couples in the worlds of art and literature, exploring how their intimate relationships, be them obsessive, fleeting or life-long, have helped nurture and inspire brilliant creations.
 The show includes work born from the partnerships of some of the 20th century’s most influential artistic couples, including Barbara Hepworth and Ben Nicholson; Virginia Woolf and Vita Sackville-West; and Lee Miller and Man Ray.

-The life and work of Cynthia Pell at Bethlem Museum of the Mind
+The everyday life of a British institution at Bethlem Museum of the Mind

 The search for dissent at the British Museum

 At the British Museum, I object: Ian Hislop’s search for dissent (until January 20 2019) sees the satirist and broadcaster rummage through the BM’s collections to present a history in 100(ish) objects documenting the idea of dissent.
 The exhibition uncovers what the ‘other people’ had to say – giving a voice to the downtrodden, the forgotten and the protestors.